Serger vs. Sewing Machine

 A Serger is indeed much faster in comparison to a sewing machine.
 With an efficiency of more than a thousand stitches in a minute, you can get a lot of work done.
 The increased speed has been made possible because of the use of multiple threads and bobbins.

 There is no need for manual labor while using a Serger.
-The machine does the work on its own and provides you a fine and flawless stitch at lightning speed.
+The machine does the work on its own and provides you with a fine and flawless stitch at lightning speed.
 You end up saving a lot more time as compared to a sewing machine.

 Highly effective and efficient